 DEHCR can work to develop more contractors and affordable housing.
 For example, funding could be used to provide more lead paint training to assist contractors in becoming certified in lead abatement procedures, risk assessment, and lead safe work practices.
 DEHCR can also work with grantees to develop more housing units in areas where demand for housing is higher.
-Aging homes throughout the areas of Wisconsin that DEHCR serves will continue to drive up the cost of rehabilitation.
+Aging homes throughout the areas of Wisconsin that DEHCR serves will continue to drive up the need for and the cost of rehabilitation.

-HOME-TBRA target populations in 2019 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
+HOME-TBRA target populations in 2021 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families who are at risk of homelessness, and other special needs as designated by the local homeless coalition and outlined in a specific grant application.
 As a result, the majority of HOME-TBRA participants are homeless or at risk of homelessness.
 HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
 They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
 Substantial Amendment #4 to the 2015-2019 Consolidated Plan made changes to eligibility criteria that become effective in program year 2019.
-As a result, DEHCR was able to dramatically increase the numbers of persons served by HOME-TBRA.
+As a result, DEHCR was able to continue to serve a higher number of persons served by HOME-TBRA in program year 21 as compared to the average served prior to Substantial Amendment #4.
 HOME-TBRA funded successful placements will continue to be affected by the lack of safe, sanitary and affordable rental housing opportunities statewide.